mulika | psychotherapist | coach | facilitator | radical | heart

 ABOUT ME

-The Philadelphia Association was founded in 1965 by R.D Laing and colleagues, influenced by existentialist philosophy and the anti-psychiatry movement, to offer a distinctly alternative approach to psychoanalytic psychotherapy in Britian that challenges the mischaracterisation of mental pain and suffering as ‘illness’.
+My psychotherapy formation is at the Philadelphia Association, which was founded in 1965 by R.D Laing and colleagues, influenced by existentialist philosophy and the anti-psychiatry movement, to offer a distinctly alternative approach to psychoanalytic psychotherapy in Britian that challenges the mischaracterisation of mental pain and suffering as ‘illness’.

-My pluralistic training in analytic theories and transpersonal psychology afford a unique and enlivening way of working with hidden spheres of un/consciousness.
-Individual and group work is informed by an intrarelational approach developed by me, which prioritises bringing conscious perception, beyond affect, to the felt sense of being in relationship with oneself and in connection with the body, the site in which any change is anchored in.
+Pluralistic training in philosophical approaches, analytical theories and transpersonal psychology support an enlivened way of working with hidden spheres of un/consciousness.
+I regard the body as the site in which change is anchored and my work is informed by an intrarelational phenomenological approach, developed by me.
+This prioritises bringing conscious perception, beyond affect, to the felt sense of being in relationship with oneself and in connection with the body.

-I am critically engaged and work outside of a pathology narrative, aiming to afford sovereignty to those I see experiencing distress.
+Critically engaged, I do not disregard the social.
+I work outside of a pathology narrative, aiming to extend sovereignty to those experiencing distress.

 “Only when we know our own darkness well can we be present with the darkness of others.”